gittest20202/kubernetes-notes/manage-secrets-in-kubernetes-using-vault-external-secret.md

 cd vault
 ```
 - Install the RBAC for the Vault
--- ClusterRoles: Kubernetes ClusterRoles are entities that have been assigned certain special permissions.
+ - **ClusterRoles**: Kubernetes ClusterRoles are entities that have been assigned certain special permissions.
--- ServiceAccounts: Kubernetes ServiceAccounts are identities assigned to entities such as pods to enable their interaction with the Kubernetes APIs using the role’s permissions.
+ - **ServiceAccounts**: Kubernetes ServiceAccounts are identities assigned to entities such as pods to enable their interaction with the Kubernetes APIs using the role’s permissions.
--- ClusterRoleBindings: ClusterRoleBindings are entities that provide roles to accounts i.e. they grant permissions to service accounts.
+ - **ClusterRoleBindings**: ClusterRoleBindings are entities that provide roles to accounts i.e. they grant permissions to service accounts.
 ```
 #kubectl create ns vault